+Modelling what?
+A subtitle here

-In alignment with Champion’s thoughts on virtual reality, we aim to educate and allow people to visualize the town in its past context, before tourists and Starbucks filled the streets.
-We will replace the crowds of tourists and corporations with the true market-style village that once thrived with sellers, villagers, and craftsmen.
-Due to time constraints and limited skills, we will model only a section of Zhujiajiao and simulate the village in the context of its past culture as it is remembered today with Maya.
-We will focus on the Lang Bridge, the only currently standing wooden bridge in the town.
-In addition to the focus of the bridge, we plan on modeling the river that runs beneath the bridge and the houses that form the characteristic “alleyways” of the town.
-As we are trying to recreate a scene in Zhujiajiao 1700 years ago, we want to use Motion Capture to populate our town.
-After all, the people are more important than the architecture of the town.
-Instead of crowds of wide-eyed tourists, the people in our model will have purpose and the streets will be less crowded.
-From rowing the boats to even painting at the sides of the streets, we plan on emulating the everyday activities of the town.
+Drawing upon Champion’s thoughts on the value of virtual reality in cultural heritage, we aim to educate and allow people to visualize the town in its past context, before tourists and Starbucks filled the streets.
+We will replace the modern institutions with the period accurate market-style village that once thrived with sellers, villagers, and craftsmen (OK, but what time period over the 1700 years of existence?).
+Due to time constraints and limited skills, we modeled only a small section of Zhujiajiao town and simulate the village?
+Village or town?
+Be consistent. in the context of its past culture as it is remembered today with the software program Maya.
+We focus on the Lang Bridge, the only currently standing wooden bridge in the town.
+[In addition to the bridge, we plan on modeling the river that runs beneath the bridge and the houses that form the characteristic “alleyways” of the town.
+If you haven’t done this, you should move this text to the end of the paper under “Future Directions” and expand on the ideas about what could be done in more detail.]
+As we are trying to recreate a scene in Zhujiajiao 1700 years ago (the moment when the town was founded?
+You probably would have little to model), we use Motion Capture to populate our town because the people are more important than the architecture of the town.
+Instead of crowds of wide-eyed tourists, the people in our model will be local inhabitants doing daily activities and the streets will be less crowded?
+Why?.
+Specifically, which people?
+Which activities?
+List them here.
+From rowing the boats to even painting? at the sides of the streets, we plan on emulating the everyday activities of the town.
 With this, we visualize the social context of Zhujiajiao.
+Rewrite the last two sentence.
+The above paragraph needs rewriting to be clear, concise, and direct about what you did and why you chose those specific objects, people, and activities for your project.